zhassman/ExtraFerm/README.md

 ## Overview

-This library can be used to estimate the Born-rule probability of measurement outcomes produced by particle-number conserving **extended matchgate circuits**:
+This library can be used to estimate Born rule probabilities of measurement outcomes from particle-number conserving extended matchgate circuits:

 - **Extended matchgate**: the universal gate set consisting of matchgates + controlled‑phase gates
 - **Particle-number conserving**: the Hamming weight of initial state is preserved at all points by the circuit